suwebdev/WATS-4000-gitbook/setting-up-workspace/project-testing-the-workspace.md

 ## Build the Site
 As we mentioned earlier, the goal of using development environments is that we can work with source code that is more friendly and still deliver highly optimized code to our users.
 To get a feel for how this works, run the following command:

-`npm run build --report`
+`npm run build`

-This command builds and compiles all the code in our project and puts it in a directory called `dist` in the root of the project.
-The `--report` flag also produces a report about what parts of our project take up the most space for downloading/serving to our users.
+This command builds and compiles all the code in our project and puts it in a directory called `docs` in the root of the project.

 ![Webpack Build Report Web View](/img/build-report-web.png)
 <br>Web View of the Webpack Build Report